etherealHero/glscript-language-server/README.md

 ### Setup

-1. Download glscript-language-server and move it to `<project_dir>/.local/glscript-language-server.exe`
+1. Download glscript-language-server from release page and move it to `<project_dir>/.local/glscript-language-server.exe`

 2. Configure Language Client